serokell/ariadne/docs/usage-tui.md

 to use your Ariadne wallet in Daedalus.
 However, you can import your Daedalus wallet into Ariadne using the 12 word mnemonic.

-When you select a wallet or an account, you can see its balance and send some transactions using the form.
+When you select a wallet or an account, you can see its balance and send transactions using the form provided.
 You must fill at least one receiver's address.
-To add or remove address lines use
+To add or remove address lines, use
 `[ - ]` / `[ + ]` buttons on the right.
 If the wallet has a passphrase, you need to specify that as
 well.
 When sending a transaction from a wallet, you can also choose which accounts to use as inputs using a list just above the form.
 Use Enter, Space or mouse click to select accounts.

 When an account is selected, you will see the list of its addresses below the send form.
-If you focus an address, you can copy it to the clipboard by pressing Enter, Space or clicking with the mouse.
+If you focus an address, you can copy it to the clipboard by pressing Enter, Space, or clicking with the mouse.
 On macOS this will work out of the box, on Linux you have to have either `xsel` or `xclip` installed.
 To make a new address, press the `[ Generate ]` button.